dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

     git clone https://github.com/MicrosoftLearning/mslearn-synapse dp-000
     ```

-5. After the repository has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:
+5. After the repository has been cloned, enter the following commands to change to the folder for this lab, and run the **setup.ps1** script it contains:

     ```powershell
     cd dp-000/Allfiles/Labs/15